YellowLeaf926/store-sales-mlops/README.md

    - Container image: `<ACCOUNT_ID>.dkr.ecr.us-east-2.amazonaws.com/store-sales-pipeline:latest`
 3. Run task: Clusters → store-sales-cluster → Tasks → Run new task → Fargate

-### 6. Lambda inference endpoint
+### 6. Lambda inference endpoint ⚠️ Optional Inference Path — not included in final presentation
+> This section sets up an on-demand inference endpoint via API Gateway.
+It is fully functional but was not presented as part of the final project submission.
+Included here for reference only.

 1. Lambda → Create function → Container image
    - Name: `store-sales-inference`
    - Image: `<ACCOUNT_ID>.dkr.ecr.us-east-2.amazonaws.com/store-sales-inference:latest`
    - Execution role: `ecsTaskRole`
 2. Set timeout to 5 min and memory to 2048 MB

-### 7. API Gateway
+### 7. API Gateway ⚠️ Optional Inference Path — not included in final presentation
+> Exposes the inference Lambda as a public HTTP endpoint.
+Functional but not part of the final project submission.

 1. API Gateway → Create API → HTTP API
 2. Integration: Lambda → `store-sales-inference`
 3. Route: `POST /predict`
 4. Deploy

-### 8. Event-driven retraining trigger (us-east-1)
+### 8. Event-driven retraining trigger
-This Lambda fires whenever a CSV is uploaded to the `uploads/` prefix in S3, automatically triggering the ECS training pipeline.
+This Lambda fires whenever a CSV is uploaded to S3, automatically triggering the appropriate ECS pipeline.

 **Create the trigger Lambda:**
-1. Switch console region to **us-east-1**
-2. Lambda → Create function → Author from scratch
+1. Lambda → Create function → Author from scratch
    - Name: `store-sales-trigger`
    - Runtime: Python 3.11
 3. Paste the code from `lambda_trigger.py`